The Fowl Tales: Chicken Symbolism and Folktales

 In China, the rooster is seen as a symbol of fidelity and loyalty, while the hen represents fertility and nurturing.

-Chickens and Religion
+Chickens and religion

 Chickens have played an important role in many religious traditions as well.
 In Christianity, the rooster is famously associated with Saint Peter, who is said to have denied Jesus three times before the rooster crowed.
 In Hinduism, the goddess Kali is sometimes depicted holding a chicken, representing her power over life and death.